Mohjive/php-router/README.markdown

 * AutoLoaderClassNotFoundException

-    // allow match string to be a function that accepts the match paramater and returns true if it is a match or false if it is not
+Allow match string to be a function that accepts the match paramater and returns true if it is a match or false if it is not

     $route->addDynamicElement( ':id', function($var) {
         if( ctype_alnum($var)){
             return true;